PranjalMaithani/unsplash/README.md

 ![Related images](https://i.imgur.com/0x23eR9.png)

 The masonry grid can additionaly be supplied with 2 arrays of screen widths and image widths.
 Whenever the screen width is below a particular threshold, the corresponding image width for it is loaded.
 Here 2 columns have a max width of 463px while the default 3 columns have it at 416px.
+A custom throttled screen resize event function handles this.

 ![2 columns masonry](https://i.imgur.com/mEolTky.png)